jefftriplett/jefftriplett.github.io/_drafts/how-i-am-using-just.md

 ## Getting Started

-Every justfile I create starts with this snippet at the very top:
+Every justfile I create starts with this snippet at the top:

 ```yaml
 @_default: